Vimalkarthik25/Data-Science-Projects/README.md

-1. Cell Phone Price Prediction Project
+1. Project: Cell Phone Price Prediction

-Business Case:
-Bob's mobile company aims to compete in the smartphone market but lacks pricing expertise.
-To address this, sales data is collected to predict mobile prices.
-The project focuses on developing a machine learning model for multiclassification to categorize phones into price ranges.
+Objective: Develop a machine learning model for predicting cell phone prices based on various features.

 Key Findings:

-Explored balanced price distribution, 50-50 Bluetooth prevalence, and trends in battery power, RAM, and weight.
+Explored balanced distribution across price ranges, with a 50-50 Bluetooth prevalence.
+Identified trends: battery power increases with price, higher-priced phones have more RAM and lighter weights.
-Identified RAM, battery power, and pixel quality as significant influencers on prices.
+RAM, battery power, and pixel quality significantly influence mobile phone prices.
 Support Vector Machine with hyperparameter tuning emerged as the optimal model.

+Conclusion:

+EDA highlighted balanced distribution, Bluetooth prevalence, and trends in battery power, RAM, and weight.
+SVM with hyperparameter tuning proved optimal for predicting mobile phone prices.

-2. Skin Disorder Prediction Project
+2. Project: Skin Disorder Prediction

-Business Case:
-Developing a machine learning model to predict skin diseases and providing early identification recommendations to doctors.
+Objective: Develop a machine learning model to predict different classes of skin diseases and provide early identification recommendations to doctors.

 Key Findings:

-Comprehensive data analysis performed for skin disorder classification.
-Implemented Random Forest Classifier with 97% accuracy and a high F1 score on the test set.
+Random Forest Classifier achieved 97% accuracy and a high F1 score of 0.97 on the test set.
+Demonstrated superior performance in generalizing to unseen data.
-Proved robustness and versatility in handling complex relationships and mitigating overfitting.
+Robust handling of complex relationships and mitigation of overfitting.

+Conclusion:

+Random Forest Classifier emerged as the preferred choice with exceptional accuracy, precision, recall, and F1 score.
+Demonstrated capability to deliver accurate and reliable predictions in various scenarios.

-3. Insurance Cost Prediction Project
+3. Project: Insurance Cost Prediction

-Business Case:
-The insurance industry seeks accurate premium prediction.
-The project aims to develop a regression model considering factors like age, coverage type, BMI, and health habits.

-Key Objectives:

-Create a predictive model to estimate insurance premiums.
+Objective: Develop a regression model to predict insurance premiums based on various factors.

-Improve risk assessment and pricing strategies for insurance companies.
+Key Findings:

+RandomForestRegressor achieved a high training R-squared of 0.975 and test set performance with R-squared 0.8831.
+Demonstrated generalization to new data while maintaining predictive accuracy.

+Conclusion:

+RandomForestRegressor proved to be a reliable and efficient choice for regression tasks.

-4. Liver Patient Prediction Project
+4. Project: Liver Patient Prediction

-Business Case:
-Utilizing the Indian Liver Patient Dataset for liver health analysis.
-The project includes disease prediction, risk factor analysis, and practical applications.
+Objective: Enhance liver disease diagnosis and management through advanced analysis of liver health.

-Key Conclusions:
+Key Findings:

-Final recommendation: XGBoost classifier with hyperparameter tuning.
-Achieved 100% training accuracy and 85% accuracy on the test set.
+XGBoost classifier, fine-tuned, achieved 100% training accuracy and 85% accuracy on the test set.
-Strong generalization capabilities and reliability across diverse scenarios.
+Demonstrated robust generalization capabilities and interpretability.
+Conclusion:

+XGBoost classifier is recommended as the preferred choice, but practical validation using real-world data is advised.